Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 I need to get out of here.
 Not just this room, but this house.
 The trouble is I have no idea where I’d go.
 I have no home and not a penny to my name.
 And I can’t just waltz into Nostraza and claim Willow and Tristan.
 I don’t even know if they’re still alive.

-The Sun Mirror told me to find the Heart Crown, and I have absolutely no clue where to start with that.
+The Sun Mirror told me to find the Heart Crown, and I have even less clue about where to start with that.
 Find it where?

 Finally, the door opens and Nadir strides in, tossing me a dark frown before he slams it behind him.
 Amya and Mael are no longer in tow, and a tiny wisp of fear licks its way up the back of my neck.
 Suddenly, I’m very aware that I have no idea what this wild Fae prince is capable of.
 How afraid do I need to be?
 Will he force me to do the same things as the guards in Nostraza?
 My heart rate kicks up, my palms growing damp.
 I’ll die before I suffer anything like that again.